Easiest Business Credit Cards to Get in Canada 2026

 Most traditional business credit cards in Canada require a personal credit check, even if you're applying on behalf of an incorporated business.
 This not only impacts your credit score, but also means your business's access to credit is tied to your personal financial health.

+Corporate cards like Venn eliminate this requirement altogether.
+Approval is based on your business's actual cash flow, revenue, or operating history — not your personal credit score.
 This is especially valuable for founders who want to protect their personal credit or who have a limited credit history in Canada.

 No Personal Guarantee